 Branding & Design

-Zillow, the real estate aggregator giant has become a near-monopoly when it comes to real estate coverage, internet presence, and real estate marketing.
+Zillow, the real estate aggregator giant, has pretty much taken over the industry when it comes to real estate coverage, internet presence, and marketing.
+With its massive reach, handy tools, and endless Zillow facts and features, it’s no wonder buyers and sellers flock to it.

 One of Zillow’s most famous (or infamous) features is their Zestimate.
 The Zestimate is the estimate that Zillow generates to the price a property.
 But unlike a real estate agent or appraiser, who visits the home, closely inspects it, runs comparables and takes into account unique features about the home, Zillow uses a computer algorithm.